 If the COM setup file is in an AIX or Windows directory or a z/OS or VM library, use the USERLIB or OBJCONLIB parameter to specify the path to the file or the data set.
-For example:

-- In AIX , use one of these:

-- comsetup=mysetup userlib=/usr/afp/resources

-- comsetup=mysetup objconlib=/usr/lib/setups
+- comsetup=mysetup userlib=/usr/afp/resources - comsetup=mysetup objconlib=/usr/lib/setups comsetup=mysetup userlib=\install directory\resources

-- In Windows, use this:
+In Windows, use this example:

-- comsetup=mysetup

-userlib=\install\directory\resources

-- In z/OS or VM, use one of these:
+In z/OS or VM, use one of these examples:

+- COMSETUP=MYSETUP USERLIB=USER.RESOURCES

 - COMSETUP=MYSETUP

-USERLIB=USER.RESOURCES

-- COMSETUP=MYSETUP

 OBJCONLIB=USER.SETUPS

 A COM setup file can be an inline resource in all data formats except XML.
 (XML data cannot have carriage control characters, which are used to identify inline resources.)
-If the COM setup file is an inline resource, you must do one of these:
+If the COM setup file is an inline resource, you must specify one of these parameters:

+COMSETUP=name

-• Specify COMSETUP=name, where name is the name of the inline COM setup file.
+name is the name of the inline COM setup file.
 If the name specified in the COMSETUP parameter does not match the name of an inline COM setup file, ACIF looks for the COM setup file in the COMSETUP search path.

-• Specify COMSETUP=DUMMY.
+COMSETUP=DUMMY